SwissTonyStark/GameMindsDT/README.md

 2. Build your new Docker image with the following command:

 \```bash
-docker build -t my-minerl-project-image .
+docker build -t minerl-project-image .
 \```

-Replace `my-minerl-project-image` with your desired image name.
+Replace `minerl-project-image` with your desired image name.
 This will build a new Docker image that includes everything from the `nvidia-pytorch:base` image plus the additional dependencies and configurations specified in your `Dockerfile`.

 Now you have a Docker image ready to be used for the MineRL project development, which is built on top of the robust, pre-configured `nvidia-pytorch:base` image.